TURTLE MOON STUDIOS

 Above: "Eva as a Mermaid" is a drawing and painting I made in my sketchbook, while Eva was here for a week, and we were experiementing with different brands of cheap watercolors, so I'd know what to have my adult students bring.
 This piece has Rub-a-Dub laundry marker, Prang and other watercolors, crayons, and yellow overliner marker, and I did it in my 8.5 x 11" hardbound sketchbook, so the piece is 11"h x 17"w.
 I promised to get Eva a fancy sketchbook like this for her eighth birthday, but we just gave her two other sketchbooks, so she can fill them while she waits a few months! :)

-In a one day class, work with markers and watercolors on paper, the way children do.
+In a one to five day class, we'll work with pens, markers, colored pencils, colored inks, and watercolors on paper, the way children do.
 Wake up to how joyful painting is when you thrill to what’s coming out of you, instead of thinking it has to be perfect.
 Let your brush saturate the work with the flowing energy of vivid and magnificent colors!

 Children and outsider artists are proud of their artmaking.
 They know it’s perfect as it is.
 I will help you relax and bring out your joyful creative voice.
 You will laugh and also work hard, but not feel it as hard at all, because you are growing like a plant that’s finally being watered and fed good stuff!

 We will choose themes together, but you can use the themes or other ideas you have!
-We'll make many paintings on paper in one day.
-Then you can later use them to inspire your quilt making.
+We'll make several paintings on paper in one day.
+Then you can later use them to inspire your own body of work, in whatever medium you choose

 Susan Shie bio: